vmware/vic-product/docs/user_doc/vic_cloud_admin/add_vch_fullTLS_in_portal.md

-# Add Virtual Container Hosts with Full TLS Authentication to the Management Portal #
+# Add Container Hosts with Full TLS Authentication #

-If the vSphere administrator deployed a virtual container host (VCH)  that implements verification of both server and client certificates, you must provide the details of the client certificate when you add the VCH to a project in the management portal.
-Connections to the VCH use HTTPS.
+If a Docker host or a vSphere Integrated Containers virtual container host (VCH) implements verification of both server and client certificates, you must provide the details of the client certificate when you add the host to a project in the management portal.
+Connections to the host use HTTPS.

 **IMPORTANT**: If you have deployed multiple instances of the vSphere Integrated Containers appliance, you can only register a virtual container host (VCH) with one instance of the management portal at a time.

 **Prerequisite**

-Obtain the client private key, `key.pem`, and client public key, `cert.pem`, for the VCH from the vSphere administrator.
+Obtain the client private key, `key.pem`, and client public key, `cert.pem`, for the VCH or Docker host from the vSphere or Docker administrator.

 **Procedure**